Futuracoders/Web-responsive-design-course/README.md

-# Web-responsive-design-course 300
+# Web-responsive-design-course part 1: HTML and HTML5
-Learn to code HTML, HTLML5, CSS
+Learn to code HTML and HTLML5